 Parmigiana may be one of Italy’s most celebrated dishes, rooted in the south.
 Regional and provincial variations ensure the fine tuning and widespread a-peal of the recipe, at its core a celebration of aubergine (eggplant), tomato and mozzarella.

-Octopus is becoming an ever more difficult dish to eat.
+Octopus is becoming an ever more difficult sea animal to eat.
 But it’s a representation of Puglia’s identity, history, and connection to the sea.
 For many fishermen it’s their livelihood.
 But we have to keep in mind that octopuses are sentient and intelligent.

 Risotto